mrpg/randomize_pages/README.md

 ## Key Features & Notes

 - If a page uses a custom `is_displayed`, ensure this method checks the page's name against `player.shown_in_this_round`
 - Non-randomized pages can be freely added to the `page_sequence` without affecting randomization (in the example app: `Start` and `End`) - however, note that oTree processes the `page_sequence` strictly linearly.
 This means that non-randomized pages added as “neighbors” of otherwise randomized pages will be shown repeatedly.
-See below for an advanced use-case of instructions for one of the randomized pages.
+See below for a use-case of instructions for one of the randomized pages.
 - The code performs some automatic validation of page naming conventions and configuration requirements
 - When properly configured, the app generates up to *k*! unique page sequences
 - Statistics about the distribution of sequences are output to the command line during execution